viromelab/tracespipe/README.md

         ██║    ██║  ██║ ██║  ██║ ╚██████╗ ███████╗ ███████║
         ╚═╝    ╚═╝  ╚═╝ ╚═╝  ╚═╝  ╚═════╝ ╚══════╝ ╚══════╝

+                         P I P E L I N E

-    An automatic pipeline for viral and human genome analysis in the contexts of clinical virology and forensics.
+    A Next-generation sequencing pipeline for identification, assembly, and analysis of viral and human-host genomes at a multi-organ level.

-    Usage: ./TRACES.sh [options]
+    Usage: ./TRACESPipe.sh [options]

     -h,    --help            Show this help message and exit,